RiazBhuiyanX/python-metrics-engine/README.md

 ### 🧩 Core Concepts

+Here’s how the backtester works at a high level:

 - **State Tracking**: At every candle, the simulator tracks:

   - USDT balance
   - BTC holdings
-  - Total portfolio value
+  - Total portfolio value (USDT + BTC value)
-  - Active signal (1 = buy, -1 = sell, 0 = hold)
+  - Current signal (1 = buy, -1 = sell, 0 = hold)
-  - Whether the stop condition has been triggered
+  - Whether the stop-loss condition has been triggered

 - **Signal Execution**:

-  - If signal = `1` (buy):
+  - If `signal = 1` (Buy signal):

-    - **All-In**: use all USDT to buy BTC
+    - **All-In** mode: use all available USDT to buy BTC.
-    - **Scaled**: use 95% of USDT if above 10
+    - **Scaled** mode: use 95% of available USDT (if above the \$10 threshold) to buy BTC.

-  - If signal = `-1` (sell):
+  - If `signal = -1` (Sell signal):

-    - **All-In**: sell all BTC
+    - **All-In** mode: sell _all_ BTC holdings.
-    - **Scaled**: sell 5% of BTC balance
+    - **Scaled** mode: sell 5% of the BTC holdings.

 - **Stop Logic**:

-  - If total portfolio drops below 800 USDT, stop is triggered.
+  - If total portfolio value drops below 800 USDT, the stop condition triggers.
-  - All further signals are ignored for that run.
+  - Once triggered, the system ignores all further buy/sell signals for that run (essentially, it goes to cash and sits out).

-- **Final Metrics**:
+- **Final Metrics Recorded**:

-  - Growth %
+  - Total growth % (overall return)
   - Max drawdown %
-  - Signal count
+  - Number of buy/sell signals processed
-  - Duration of simulation
+  - Duration of the simulation (time from first to last candle)
-  - Final balance
+  - Final balance (in USDT terms)

 ### 💾 Output Logging

-Each simulation writes to a `.csv` file with full trade-by-trade data:

-- `timestamp`, `price`, `signal`, balances, total value, stop trigger
+Each simulation writes its full trade-by-trade timeline to a CSV file.
+Every row has the timestamp, price, signal, both balances, total portfolio value, and a flag if the stop-loss was hit.

-This makes it easy to:
+Having this detailed log makes it easy to:

-- Visualize progress over time
+- Visualize how the strategy’s equity curve progresses over time
-- Compare strategies side-by-side
+- Compare different strategies side by side, candle by candle
-- Debug or audit the logic
+- Debug or audit the logic if something looks off (I can trace through trades to see what happened)

 ---

 ### ⚠️ Known Limitations

-This engine makes a few **deliberate simplifications**:
+I intentionally made a few simplifications in the simulator for the sake of transparency:

-- Assumes **instant execution at close price** of each candle
+- Trades are assumed to execute **instantaneously at the close price** of each 5m candle.
-- No slippage or partial fills
+- No slippage or partial fills are modeled.
-- No position fees (per instructions)
+- No trading fees (per the challenge instructions).
-- No latency between signal and trade
+- No network latency between signal generation and trade execution.

-These choices make the logic **transparent and deterministic**, which helps focus on strategy behavior without microstructure noise.
+These choices keep the simulation **transparent and deterministic**, letting me focus on the strategy’s behavior without worrying about exchange microstructure noise or randomness.
+In other words, if something went wrong, I knew it was the strategy, not some hidden trading friction.

 ## 📊 Metrics & Performance Interpretation